 Golden retriever puppies are known for their friendliness and gentleness.
-However, they can also react if at all they have been provoked.
+However, they can also react if they have been provoked.
 Like all puppies, as friendly as they are, sometimes they cannot hide their animalistic instincts.
-Puppies at a young age, up to 8 months may actually bite playfully.
+Puppies at a young age, up to 8 months, may bite playfully.

 However, what makes a Golden Retriever puppy bite?
-In this article, we going to look at some of the reasons why your golden retriever puppy is biting.
-Additionally, we will look at some of the methods that you can use to stop a Golden Retriever puppy from biting.
+In this article, we will look at why your golden retriever puppy is biting.
+Additionally, we will look at some methods you can use to stop a Golden Retriever puppy from biting.

 - Train puppy to be gentle

 - Teach kids to play with the puppy

 - Provide chew toys

 - Biting inhibition

 - Use non-touch play

 - Teach them commands